freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

 };
 ```

-If my number is invalid, returned will be `'invalid number'`.
+If your number is invalid, returned will be `'invalid number'`.

 ```js
 async getUserInput => {